Views Media

 Pros:

-• Dual grid design - Ridges on one side, spiked bumps on opposite for varied pressure
+• Dual grid design — ridges on one side, spiked bumps on the opposite

 Cons: